Brouilles/BugTrap/README.md

 * Support https server
 * Remove .Net framework support and N version of BugTrap (because .NET framework is deprecated and the existing code doesn't support .NET Core)
 * Remove "Mail to" feature
+* Remove CrashExplorer (supposed to be replaced by a web interface)

 # BugTrap